 People with bulimia (and binge eating disorder) typically consume huge amounts of food—often junk food—to reduce stress and relieve anxiety.
 Binge eating is usually followed with feelings of guilt and depression, but purging brings a temporary relief.
 Individuals with bulimia are usually impulsive and more likely to engage in risky behaviors, such as abuse of alcohol and drugs.

 Medical complications that may result from bulimia include, but are not limited to, the following:

 - Stomach rupture

-- Purging may result in heart failure due to loss of vital minerals
+- Heart failure due to loss of vital minerals from purging

-- Vomiting causes other less deadly and serious problems including:
+- Other less deadly and serious problems from vomiting, including:

 - Degradation of teeth due to acid in vomit

 - Scarring on the backs of hands when fingers are pushed down the throat to induce vomiting